 The recent thinning operation has permitted more light to reach the ground and it is expected that this may cause the undergrowth to grow with more vigour.
 Currently, bramble and bracken dominate the ground but are only ankle high at the moment and easily traversable.
 Great mullein (also known as beggar’s blanket) and patches of wild grasses as well as the occasional reed, can also be found.

-Grey squirrels were spotted scampering amongst the undergrowth and up trees searching for food before winter truly sets in.
+Grey squirrels were spotted scampering amongst the undergrowth and up trees searching for food.
 Nearby, there is evidence of a tree stump being used as a squirrel’s dinner plate, with the remains of a Douglas fir cone, stripped and forgotten about.
 A hare was disturbed whilst walking through the woodland, and it is expected that the occasional adventurous rabbit will pay a visit.
 A hairy caterpillar, thought to be a drinker moth, was found exploring the new track at a slow pace.
 All in all, Ozark Wood has a wide variety of animals and bugs, waiting for a keen eyed individual to find more.